Understanding your child’s character

 Your child might lose HP (ie., take "damage") for forgetting their homework or being disruptive in class.
 While it’s completely normal for students to lose HP, losing too much too often can be detrimental to them and their teammates.

 Action Points are energy that your child can spend to use their powers in the game.
 Each power costs a different amount of AP to use.

 A small amount of AP regenerates automatically each day.

-Students have a max amount of HP and AP that they can have at once, depending on their character class (Warrior, Mage, or Healer).
+Students have a max amount of HP and AP that they can have at once, depending on their character class (Guardian, Mage, or Healer).
 The far left number displays their current amount.
 The far right number displays the max amount.
 When the bar is full, students currently have the max amount.